 The trafficking in persons law includes sex trafficking of minors and does not require proof that force, fraud, or coercion was used to cause minors to engage in commercial sex acts.
-Illinois's CSEC crimes include: solicitation of a sexual act, promoting juvenile prostitution, patronizing a minor engaged in prostitution, permitting sexual abuse of a child, grooming, and travelling to meet a minor.
+State commercial sexual exploitation of children (CSEC) crimes include: "solicitation of a sexual act," "promoting juvenile prostitution," "patronizing a minor engaged in prostitution," "permitting sexual abuse of a child," "grooming," and "travelling to meet a minor."
 The prostitution law identifies minors engaged in prostitution as victims of sex trafficking who are not subject to prosecution and also refers to the trafficking law to provide an affirmative defense for adult trafficking victims.
 Trafficking and several CSEC laws are included as predicate activities under the racketeering law.

-Criminal Provisions Addressing Demand
+Criminal Provisions for Demand

-The trafficking in persons law applies to buyers in a few, limited circumstances through the term "causes" and, following federal precedent, can be applied to buyers who "obtain" a minor for a commercial sex act.
+The "trafficking in persons" law applies to buyers in a few, limited circumstances through the term "causes" and, following federal precedent, through the term "obtains."
 Several CSEC laws specifically include the crime of buying sex with minors, although some permit defendants to raise a mistake of age defense.
-The offenses of solicitation of a sexual act and patronizing a minor engaged in prostitution distinguish between buying sex with adults versus minors.
-The statutes on grooming and travelling to meet a minor provide a means of prosecuting buyers who use the Internet to solicit minors for illegal sex acts.
-A buyer convicted of patronizing a minor engaged in prostitution or pornography offenses is required to register as a sex offender; however, a conviction for sex trafficking or solicitation of a sexual act, even when a minor is involved, does not require registration.
-A buyer convicted of trafficking in persons or certain sexual offenses faces mandatory criminal asset forfeiture.
-Buyers also face forfeiture of equipment used in child pornography offenses and vehicles used to commit trafficking and CSEC offenses.
+The offenses of "solicitation of a sexual act" and "patronizing a minor engaged in prostitution" distinguish between buying sex with adults versus minors.
+Buyers convicted under the "trafficking in persons" law face 4-15 years imprisonment, increased to 6-30 years when coercion is used or the minor is under 17, while penalties under the CSEC offenses range from 1-5 years imprisonment and a fine up to \$25,000.
+Buyers who use the Internet to solicit minors for illegal sex acts can be prosecuted under "grooming" and "travelling to meet a minor" A buyer convicted of "patronizing a minor engaged in prostitution" or an offense involving images of child sexual exploitation (ICSE) is required to register as a sex offender; however, a conviction for child sex trafficking or solicitation of minor for illegal sex acts does not require registration.
+Financial penalties for child sex trafficking convictions include asset forfeiture, whereas buyers convicted of ICSE offenses face forfeiture of equipment used in the commission of the offense.